-In the Pleistocene, Lake Bonneville Freached the Bonneville Stage flooding the Sevier River and depositing underflow fan sediments.
-Approximately 2,000 years later the lake retreated, catastrophically, lowering the regional base level.
-Active down-cutting through the alluvial fans in Juab Valley and in stream gullies attests to the change in base level continued Basin and Range extension also steepened the average regional gradient.
+In the Pleistocene, Lake Bonneville reached the Bonneville Stage, and Valley lacastrine in the Skinner laured flooding the Sevier River and depositing underflow fan sediments.
+As a level dropped Approximately 2,000 years later the lake retreated catastrophically, stream lowering the regional base level.
+Active down-cutting through the pre-carting such and sedurates alluvial fans in Juab Valley and in stream gullies attests to the change in base level; continued Basin and Range extension also steepened the average regional gradient.
 Fault scarps that cut alluvial fan deposits, and the formation of secondary alluvial fans are evidence of Recent Basin and Range faulting.